2rf/winGetDebloated/README.md

 <summary>Windows 11+</summary>

-All of the above and:
+All of the Windows 10 Applications and:

 ```
 Microsoft To do